 The good news is that there really isn’t a way for you to mess things up too badly.
 Firstly, barely anyone will read your blog for a least a few months (more on this later – but just telling you now this isn’t a bad thing) so it’s easy to make a lot of changes without anyone noticing.
 And, not only will no one notice, but things are so easy to change on your blog (it’s not even that hard to change the name of your blog).
 Nothing is permanent.

 Wanting everything to be perfect at the outset can really be pretty damn crippling.
 But I found that once I decided to start thinking of it as more of a ‘work in progress’ than something that’s final, it was easier to take those first few steps and actually get started.

 So if you’ve been using this excuse, the solution is to just start making decisions.

 You don’t need to do any more research – seriously, just make decisions.
 Decide to give it a real shot, decide what platform to use, decide on your niche, decide on a name.
 It doesn’t matter what decisions you make, just decide.

 2. I don’t have anything new to say (I’m too boring)

 This is definitely the self-doubt talking.
 And I have this doubt all the time.

 For any topic I want to talk about, I feel like I can easily find at least 20 bloggers who are talking about exactly the same thing and have something way more interesting or helpful to say about it.

 When I first started my blog, I didn’t say anything new.
-And if you go back to my very first posts you will see solid proof of that – I would just post a link to a video or article that I liked and write two or three sentences about why I liked it.
+And if you look at my first posts you’ll see solid proof of that – I would just post a link to a video or article that I liked and write two or three sentences about why I liked it.
 I had so much doubt about whether I had anything new to say that I just didn’t say anything new.